tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   - hot reloading and live reload don't work
   - you cannot debug JS remotely

-all possible combinations of environment and build configuration are:
+all possible combinations of environment and mode are:

 - development + debug
 - production + debug
 - production + release

-the value of `__DEV__` variable is determined by current build configuration (debug or release) - not by current environment.
+the value of `__DEV__` variable is determined by current mode (debug or release) - not by current environment.

 iOS